LTSchmiddy/modern_cpp_tools/doc/quickstart/quickstart.md

 The `mct setup` command is used to create new projects, and to setup pre-existing ones for local work.

-## Starting a new project with MCT:
+## Starting a new project with MCT

 When the `mct setup` command is used, it will generate several files.